 1. Power Down Your System

-If your computer has been running, you will need to switch it off first before you get started with opening it up.
+If your computer has been running, you must switch it off before opening it up.

-You may also need to let the computer cool down a bit if its too hot.
+You may also need to let the computer cool down if it’s too hot.

 2. Remove the Case Access Panels